 If you are obese or overweight, target a loss of 10 pounds.
 It will make a huge difference in your health and well-being.
 By working on maintaining a healthy weight, you will experience improvement in overall health.

 If you can hold on to your ideal weight as you get older, you will reap the benefits of having normal blood pressure and blood cholesterol, and triglyceride levels.
 Your heart won’t have to pump against an increased workload.

 Heart disease and heart failure can be disabling and limiting.
 You don’t want to spend your advanced years huffing just to reach the other side of the room.
 You want to enjoy life as you see fit.
 You cannot arrest the aging of your blood vessels, but you can keep your heart and arteries healthy by getting at least 30 minutes of exercise every day.

-Loading up on foods rich in vitamins and minerals and low on salt and fats help.
-Seeing your doctor on a regular basis for check-up and monitoring is an essential component of heart health.
-Quitting smoking, and keeping tabs on your alcohol intake is on the list of lifestyle modifications as well.
+Loading up on foods rich in vitamins and minerals and low on salt and fats helps.
+Seeing your doctor on a regular basis for check-ups and monitoring is an essential component of heart health.
+Quitting smoking, and keeping tabs on your alcohol intake are on the list of lifestyle modifications as well.

 Stressing gets you nowhere, so why bother?
 Relax, be happy, and live every moment to the fullest.

 Older adults are particularly prone to developing cardiovascular disease.
 Are you at risk?
 It’s time to rethink your lifestyle and start working for an ideal weight.
 If you want to live life to the fullest and remain independent and mobile, you will listen to your doctor, and be cognizant of your role in maintaining heart health.